s1awek/stock-director/README.md

 ## Frequently Asked Questions

+**Q: Does my theme need specific features to display the custom stock status messages?**

+A: Yes, for the custom stock status messages to be displayed correctly, your theme must either support displaying stock quantities or have a setting that allows stock quantities to be displayed.
+Some themes might not show stock information by default or at all.
+It's important to ensure that your theme is compatible with this feature or to choose a theme that supports or can be customized to display stock quantities, to fully utilize Stock Director's capabilities.

 **Q: Do I need WooCommerce to use this plugin?**

 A: Yes, Stock Director is an extension for WooCommerce and requires WooCommerce to be installed and activated.